 Please note: HillingdonFirst cards must be shown to validate a discount, or full adult price will be charged at entry.
 A card only grants discounted entry for one: the person named on the card.

-THE NEW VISITOR CENTRE
+OUR VISITOR CENTRE

 Our visitor centre offers attractive and adaptable spaces for hire, from 20 to 200 people.
 Get in touch to book an atmospheric setting for your party, launch, meeting, away-day or conference.
 Private tours of the bunker are available for up to 50 people.